Victoria Crowe: Life

 Victoria Crowe was born in Kingston-on-Thames on 8 May 1945 and educated at Ursuline Convent Grammar School, London.
 She studied at Kingston College of Art from 1961 to 1965, before undertaking further study at the Royal College of Art in London from 1965 to 1968.
 On the strength of her postgraduate exhibition, she was invited to teach at Edinburgh College of Art by Robin Philipson, head of drawing and painting.
 She worked at ECA from 1968 to 1998 as a part-time lecturer in drawing and painting, while also developing her own artistic practice.

 She and her husband Michael Walton settled at Kittleyknowe near Carlops in the Pentland Hills, Scotland, where they befriended the shepherdess Jenny Armstrong.
 In 1973 she had a son and in 1976 a daughter.
 Her son died in 1995.
 They set up a trust in his name to raise awareness and funds to tackle oral cancers in young people.

-Over the last 35 years Victoria Crowe, one of Scotland's leading painters, has established herself as a painter whose work is instantly recognisable.
-While the full range of her painting covers landscape, still lifes, portraits, self-portraits and interiors, much of her work defies such precise categorisation.
+Over the last 35 years, Victoria Crowe has established herself as one of Scotland's prominent painters, developing a signature style that is immediately distinctive.
+Although her expansive portfolio spans landscapes, still lifes, portraits, self-portraits, and interiors, much of her artistic output transcends such conventional categorization.

 She has been described as "one of the most vital and original figurative painters currently at work in Scotland".